-Best Headshot Poses: 15 Flattering Poses for Any Profession
+Headshot Poses: 15 Professional Poses for Men and Women

-The right pose can transform a forgettable photo into a powerful first impression.
-Whether you are shooting for LinkedIn, a company website, or an acting portfolio, these 15 poses are proven to look flattering on camera.
-For women-specific guidance, check out our headshot poses for women guide.
+The right headshot pose can turn an ordinary photo into a polished first impression.
+Whether you need a picture for LinkedIn, a resume, a company profile, or an acting portfolio, these professional headshot poses help you look confident, approachable, and natural on camera.
+For women-specific guidance, see our headshot poses for women guide.

 1. The slight body angle

-Never face the camera completely square-on.
+Avoid facing the camera completely square-on unless you are intentionally going for a formal, direct look.
 Turn your body about 20 to 45 degrees to one side while keeping your face toward the lens.
-This slim your torso, adds dimension, and creates a more dynamic composition than a flat, passport-style shot.
+This slims your torso, adds dimension, and creates a more dynamic composition than a flat passport-style shot.

 2. The confident straight-on